Fission310/skystone/README.md

 - Clone this repository into the above path and rename its directory to teamcode
 - Open Android Studio and click "Open an existing Android Studio project"
 - Open the directory that holds the ftc_app repository
-- You should be set!
-Let us know if you have any problems and we will help you out.
-- We will have a follow-up lecture about Git and Android Studio

 ## Deploying code to the robot
 - You may need to download [Motorola Mobile Drivers](https://support.motorola.com/us/en/solution/MS88481) to allow your computer to correctly transfer files onto the phones.